TL;DR

-Since making Cursor and Claude Code the centre of my working day - with Codex as a backstop, ChatGPT for general questions, and GitHub Spec Kit holding the design contract - the way I move from a question on Slack to a documented design decision has changed beyond recognition.
+Since making a combination of Cursor in the IDE and Claude Code and Codex in the terminal the centre of my working day - with ChatGPT for general questions and GitHub Spec Kit holding the design contract - the way I move from a question on Slack to a documented design decision has changed beyond recognition.

 What used to be a multi-day shuffle of meetings, follow-ups, written summaries, and “I will circle back on that” is now a tight loop that closes in five to ten minutes.
 The result is not just faster - it feels qualitatively different.
 There is no context switching, no postponed thinking, no half-finished docs.
 The decision is made, captured, validated against the rest of the design, and rendered into diagrams before the next meeting starts.